shazzad-hasan/netflix-content-trends/README.md

-# Analysing Nnetflix Content Trends
+# Analysing Netflix Content Trends

 ### Content Strategy Development
 - Problem: Examine which genres or type of contents are most popular to guide future content production and acquisition.